Rio Arriba is named after the Spanish designation of the region meaning “upper river”.

 Contractor: C M Campbell & R E Campbell of Santa Fe

-Description: The building faces north and is a two story buff colored brick structure.
+Description: The building faces north and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of the town.
 The north front has three arches on the first story with a recessed entrance.
-Above the entrance are four white columns faming three windows.
+Above the entrance are four white columns framing three windows.
 Around the roof edge is a white wide border projecting from the building. on the north side of the building is the County Administration Building.

 Note: The first courthouse was built in 1880 when Rio Arriba became the county seat.
 The courthouse was demolished when the present courthouse was constructed.